 - Our legal basis for collecting this data is known as ‘public task’.
 This means we are collecting it to perform a task in the public interest.
 However, we also wish to have your consent to collect this data.

 - Your telephone number is collected if you are interested in taking part in a follow up interview to discuss the topic further.

 - SYSTRA complies with its obligations under the GDPR by: keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 - Your data will be analysed anonymously with all other participant data.
-SYSTRA will report the aggregated and anonymous findings of the research to EA.
+SYSTRA will report the aggregated and anonymous findings of the research to EA, who may share the anonymised results with other partners.
 No personal identifiers will be used in the report.

 Who will it be shared with?

 - Your data will only be shared between SYSTRA and EA.

 - Your results will not be identifiable to EA.